ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 7. Stop wasting money by not keeping track of expenses

-Many entrepreneurs fail to reconcile their accounts on an ongoing basis – this is a HUGE mistake if you want to know where your money goes.
+Many entrepreneurs fail to reconcile their accounts continuously – this is a HUGE mistake if you want to know where your money goes.
 Yup, I'm talking about reconciling bank accounts every month to get an idea of how much profit you're making (and losing) along the way.

 This way, you'll be able to identify whether or not your current business model is profitable enough before trying to scale it too quickly!

 Now, this one is very simple but surprisingly common.
 I've never met a business owner who enjoys doing their bookkeeping and accounting!
-And that's fine – it isn't your favorite thing to do for sure.
+And that's fine – it isn't your favorite thing to do.

-But if you're not tracking how much you spend and how much money comes in each month, then there is no way to tell whether or not the numbers are truly adding up!
-So even though it might be time-consuming at first, once you get into a system, it becomes really easy- just like with most things.
+But if you're not tracking how much you spend and how much money comes in each month, there is no way to tell whether or not the numbers are genuinely adding up!
+So, even though it might be time-consuming at first, once you get into a system, it becomes effortless- just like with most things.

 Once all your expenses are logged and categorized, it's just a matter of clicking a few buttons and pulling reports to see how much you spend in specific areas.
 These reports then allow you to take the necessary steps to cut your losses and improve your ROI!

-So instead of just guessing or making assumptions about what is working and what isn't, start tracking expenses and profits; you know exactly where to allocate resources.
+So, instead of guessing or making assumptions about what is working and what isn't, start tracking expenses and profits; you know exactly where to allocate resources.
 Otherwise, don't expect anything to change because chances are things won't!

 Conclusion